TheNenae/TheChels.github.io/_posts/2013-08-01-chelsestats-new-signings.md

 <p>The Blues have also annoucned the signing of Stipe Perica, the Croatian, from NK Zadar.
 The 18 year
 old will join the CFC academy.</p>

-<p>Chelsea Ladies have also moved to promote Brett and Alane from the CFC Ladies centre of excellence
+<p>Chelsea Ladies have also moved to promote Brett and Ayane from the CFC Ladies centre of excellence
 to the first team squad, both 17, join 9 other outfield players in the first team squad aged 23 or less.</p>